Frequently Asked Questions (FAQs) and their answers

 Q: How should I prepare my hull to achieve maximum performance?

-On a more theoretical note, minimum drag is provided when the surface is hydrodynamically smooth.
-A surface can be considered hydrodynamically smooth when the surface roughness is small in relation to the thin boundary layer formed adjacent to the hull.
+On a more theoretical note, for decades minimum drag was considered to exist only when the surface was hydrodynamically smooth.
+A surface was hydrodynamically smooth when the surface roughness is small in relation to the thin boundary layer formed adjacent to the hull.
 This layer ranges in thickness as a function of speed through the water however on a Lido 14 it will be in the neighborhood of 2 thousandths of an inch.
 A human hair is about 3 thousandths of an inch thick.
-A general rule of thumb is that if you can feel irregularities in the finish, it's not smooth enough.
+In some cases, friction reducing products are changing the nature of the flow of water at a microscopic level - producing results not predicted by the classical friction models.
 [References: "Aero-Hydrodynamics of Sailing" by C.A.
 Marchaj, "Theory of Wing Sections" by Abbott and Doenhoff, "High Performance Sailing" by Frank Bethwaite].